 Telepsychiatry Internet Resources

 - The American Telemedicine Association Standards and Guidelines are available on its website, among

-- The APA's Division of Government Relations has posted a number of telemedicine references that may prove useful.
+- The APA's Division of Government Relations has provides a number of telemedicine references and information.

 - Telemedicine Licensure Report, HHS Office of Rural Health

 This 2003 report provides information on state medical and nursing licensure laws concerning telemedicine and the need for interstate licensure as a result of telemedicine.